Quiet Study Room

-If you're looking for a place to work independently or share ideas, visit the Lower Level.
-You'll be drawn to our contemporary furniture and bright gallery walls that feature rotating art exhibitions.
+If you're looking for a place to work independently or share ideas, visit the lower floor.
+You'll be drawn to our contemporary furniture and gallery walls that feature rotating art exhibitions.
 A soothing water wall provides a focal point for the space thanks to a bequest from Joan Creighton, who served as Director of the Foundation and Trustee of the Library Board, including the position of Chair.

 Collaborative Study Booths

-The Community Computing Centre on the Lower Level provides area for group study.
-Here you can also make use of collaborative computing equipment, which allows groups to work together on a single project; plug your laptop or tablet into our large screens and display your work to everyone at the table.
+The Community Computing Centre on the lower floor provides area for group study.
+Plug your laptop or tablet into the collaborative computing monitors and display your work to everyone at the table.

 Located in the Youth Department on the second floor, the Storyhouse is a great place for group study.
 Help yourself to lightweight collapsible tables stored in the closet.
 The Library also schedules regular programs in the Storyhouse; if you're worried you may be disrupted, just ask the Youth Librarians what's planned there for the day.

-Room 14 is our brand new space for teens!
-If you're in grades 8 to12, come flop on the bean bags, chat with your friends, use the computers, and get your homework done.
-There are places to study on your own and a meeting room for groups!
+Room 14 is our attractive space for teens!
+If you're in grades 8 to 12, come flop on the bean bags, chat with your friends, use the computers and get your homework done.
+There are places to study on your own and a meeting room for groups.

 Youth Department Kids Area